kelter-antunes/os-blog.github.io/_posts/2012-03-19-how-we-migrated-core-applications-to-the-cloud.md

 ---
 layout: post
-title: The Big Move: How We Migrated Core Applications to the Cloud
+title: "The Big Move: How We Migrated Core Applications to the Cloud"
 date: 2012-03-19 12:54
 author: acacio
 comments: true